nhanntdl/PSTL/README.md

     |   |   └── index.html                # This is index.html file, which contains all content of a single page
     |   └── ...                           # This folder contains index.html file.
 The name foler is the directory on URL
     |       └── index.html                # This is index.html file, which contains all content of a single page
-    ├── asset                             # This folder contains all asset of your website
+    ├── assets                             # This folder contains all asset of your website
     |   ├── fonts                         # This folder contains the fonts, which is used for website
     |   |   ├── font-file                 # This file is the config file of the font
     |   |   └── ...                       # This file is the config file of the font